IRCAD/sight/README.md

 # Description

 **Sight**, the **S**urgical **I**mage **G**uidance and **H**ealthcare **T**oolkit aims to ease the creation of applications based on medical imaging.
 It includes various features such as 2D and 3D digital image processing, visualization, augmented reality and medical interaction simulation.
-It runs on many different environments (Windows, linux, OSX), is written in C++, and features rapid interface design using XML files.
+It runs on many different environments (Windows, linux, macOS), is written in C++, and features rapid interface design using XML files.
 It is freely available under the LGPL.

 **Sight** is mainly developed by the research and development team of [IRCAD France](https://www.ircad.fr) and [IHU Strasbourg](https://www.ihu-strasbourg.eu), where it is used everyday to develop experimental applications for the operating room.